Muralidharan-Muthu/Datastructures-and-algorithms/Hashmap/readme.md

 # COLLISION

-# The collision is called index repeataion. when we pass a key into the Hash function it gives the same index sometimes
+# The collision is called index repetation. when we pass a key into the Hash function it gives the same index sometimes
 # For example
 # HM['Banana'] -> Index value is 7
 # HM['Strawberry'] -> Index value is 7